 Finally, you will become a professional social worker.
-Many people use the National Association of Social Workers' (2009) definition to describe professional social work.
+Many people use the National Association of Social Workers' (2024) definition to describe professional social work.
 The National Association of Social Work (NASW) is the profession's main membership body.
 They say:

-Professional social workers assist individuals, groups, or communities to restore or enhance their capacity for social functioning, while creating societal conditions favorable to their goals.
+(Professional) Social workers help individuals, families, and groups restore or enhance their capacity for social functioning, and work to create societal conditions that support communities in need.
 The practice of social work requires knowledge of human development and behavior, of social, economic and cultural institutions, and of the interaction of all these factors.